ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/pwc/Update_2.md

 ---

-### Percentiles
+#### Percentiles

 The idea with percentiles Is to set the range to a percentile of the distribution of weights seen during calibration.
-In practice many pre-built functions that perform quantization only take a look at the maximum and the minimum weights.
+In practice, many pre-built functions that perform quantization only take a look at the maximum and the minimum weights.
 We hypothesize that with the imbalance in classes there will be outliers in the distribution of weights across the layers.
 Thus, the manual function will provide the better tradeoff between robustness and compression.

 --
 **Example**: